 NISM Certifications: Exam registration procedure & fees

-Though you can register for exams as soon as your profile is created, you will get certificate only when your Name and PAN card details are verified by their backend.
-So, be sure to upload clear images and double check the data before submitting your profile.
+Though you can register for exams as soon as your profile is created, you will get a certificate only when your Name and PAN card details are verified by their backend.
+So, be sure to upload clear images and double-check the data before submitting your profile.

-To register for any module exam, you have to select the exam date, time, test centre and then pay the required fee.
-(The fee for most of the certification exams range from 1500-1600 per exam).
-Though there are couple of exams with fee of Rs.
+To register for any module exam, you have to select the exam date, time, test center and then pay the required fee.
+(The fee for most of the certification exams ranges from 1500-1600 per exam).
+Though there are a couple of exams with a fee of Rs.
 3000/-.

 Eligibility for NISM exams